Download general terms and conditions in pdf format

 Extension:

-4. An agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.
+4. An agreement entered into for a fixed term that provides for the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.

-5. Contrary to the previous paragraph, an agreement entered into for a fixed term and aimed at the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed period of up to three months, provided the consumer can terminate this extended agreement towards the end of the extension with a notice period of no more than one month.
+5. Contrary to the previous paragraph, an agreement entered into for a fixed term that provides for the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed period of up to three months if the consumer can terminate this extended agreement at the end of the extension with a notice period of no more than one month.

-6. An agreement entered into for a fixed term and aimed at the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate it at any time with a notice period of no more than one month.
-The notice period is at most three months if the agreement is aimed at the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.
+6. An agreement entered into for a fixed term that provides for the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate at any time with a notice period of no more than one month.
+The notice period is at most three months if the agreement provides for the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.

-7. An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines (trial or introductory subscription) is not tacitly continued and ends automatically after the trial or introductory period.
+7. An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines (trial or introductory subscription) is not tacitly renewed and automatically ends after the trial or introductory period.

 Duration:

-8. If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of at most one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.
+8. If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of no more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.

 Article 15 - Payment

-3. The consumer is obliged to immediately report inaccuracies in provided or stated payment details to the entrepreneur.
+3. The consumer has the duty to immediately report inaccuracies in provided or stated payment details to the entrepreneur.

-4. If the consumer does not meet his payment obligation(s) on time, he is, after being notified by the entrepreneur of the late payment and the entrepreneur has granted the consumer a period of 14 days, starting the day after receipt of the reminder, to still fulfill his payment obligations, after failure to pay within this 14-day period, liable for statutory interest on the outstanding amount and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
+4. If the consumer does not meet his payment obligation(s) on time, after being notified by the entrepreneur of the late payment and the entrepreneur has granted the consumer a period of 14 days, starting the day after receipt of the reminder, to still fulfill his payment obligations, after failure to pay within this 14-day period, the statutory interest is owed on the outstanding amount and the entrepreneur is entitled to charge the extrajudicial collection costs incurred.
 These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2,500; 10% on the next € 2,500 and 5% on the next € 5,000 with a minimum of € 40.
-The entrepreneur may deviate from these amounts and percentages to the benefit of the consumer.
+The entrepreneur may deviate from the mentioned amounts and percentages to the benefit of the consumer.

 Article 16 - Complaints Procedure